Hugelkultur is German for “Raised Garden Beds” or “Hill Culture” and it’s essentially making raised garden beds using wood logs as a base.

 While almost any wood can be used, you want to stay away from cedar and walnut.
 They have resins and toxins that aren’t good for plant life.
 Cherry can be toxic to animals, so it’s not a good choice either.
 Locust should also be avoided because it’s very slow to break down.
 Some of the better woods are apple, alder, cottonwood, birch, willow and poplar.
 Pine is ok, but as it first breaks down, it will suck nitrogen out of the soil in large amounts.
 Knowing this, you can add extra nitrogen for the first few years.
 (Find nitrogen-rich blood meal here.)
 After it breaks down enough, it starts giving nitrogen back.
 Do a soil test occasionally so you know what the exact conditions are.
 (Find soil testing kits here.)

 Hugelkultur is an old way of gardening, but it’s new to us here in the USA.
-It’s been used for a long time, but the applications remain the same.
+Folks have been using this method for a long time, but the applications remain the same.
 It’s an easy way to create a raised bed that you’ll enjoy for years.
 Self maintaining and stabilizing, hugelkultur seems to be the way to go.